chrisjwaddell/Drop-down-field/README.md

 it.

 ## Filtering options
 It matches characters to the options regardless of upper or lower case.
 You can filter by what each item in the list starts with or by anywhere in the item string.
 You can start filtering only when there are more than 2 characters.
+Anything typed goes into the data-filter attribute.
 See below for further options.

 ## Keys and General behaviour of the field
 When the field focus is lost, if what is in the text field doesn't match any drop down option, the text field is either set to it's original field value when you entered the field or the field is made blank.

-Esc - Makes the drop down list disappear and if anything was typed and then an item has been selected from the list, it goes back to what was typed and if not, it goes back to what was originally in the field as you entered it.
+Esc - It takes the user back to what was typed, the filter.
+So if they select an item from the drop down list, this will be undone and it will go back to what they typed.
+Or it will take them back to what was originally in the field when they entered it.
+It also closes the drop down list.

 Enter - toggles the drop down list to display it or not.